obiknows/our-soul-agenda/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Our Soul Agenda
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Listen to the inner you, find your purpose.
-subheading: Support sustainable farming while enjoying a cup
+subheading: Comfort is a killer, be on purpose.
 mainpitch:
-  title: Why Kaldi
+  title: Welcome to Our Soul Agenda
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+    Our Soul Agenda is the platform for everyone who believes in themselves and the power of our dreams to transform their lifes journey.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: >-